zd3nik/SubSim/README.md

 Game Configuration
 ------------------

-Every game is configured with a title, a map of a fixed size, and a list of game settings.
+Every game is configured with a title, a map of a fixed size, and a list of customized game settings.
 The title, map size, and the number of customized game settings are sent to each player as a single message when they connect to the game server.
 If the number of customized game settings is greater than zero then that number of game setting messages will be sent immediately after the first message.

 When a game is created the game server first waits for players to join.
-Each player that joins is provided the game configuration (as described above) and in return they each provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players do not provide their own starting positions.
+Each player that joins is provided the game configuration (as described above) and in return they each provide their player name and submarine starting positions.  **NOTE:** Games may be configured so that submarine starting positions are pre-set, in which case the players only send starting positions for submarines that do not have a pre-set starting position.

 See the [Communication Protocol Reference](protocol.md) for complete details about the message structure and message types.

 See the [Game Settings Reference](settings.md) for a list of available game settings and their descriptions.

+### Default Game Settings

+The default game settings are as follows:

+ * MinPlayers    = 2
+ * MaxPlayers    = UNLIMITED
+ * MaxTurns      = UNLIMITED
+ * TurnTimeout   = NO LIMIT
+ * MapSize       = 20 x 20
+ * SubsPerPlayer = 1
+ * SubSize       = 100
+ * Obstancles    = NONE

+The following can be set differently per submarine.
+The default values are:

+ * SubStartLocation    = NONE
+ * SubSurfaceTurnCount = 3
+ * SubMaxShields       = 3
+ * SubMaxReactorDamage = 9
+ * SubMaxSonarCharge   = 100
+ * SubMaxTorpedoCharge = 100
+ * SubMaxMineCharge    = 3
+ * SubMaxSprintCharge  = 9
+ * SubTorpedoCount     = UNLIMITED
+ * SubMineCount        = UNLIMITED

+These values are assumed if no custom setting messages are provided by the server that override them.

 Game Map
 --------